-At the end of October 2017, we will launch guidance, tips and links on this page to help in the planning of lessons, tasks and activities to coincide with NHS 70 celebrations when they start in January 2018.
+At the beginning of December 2017, we will launch guidance, tips and links on this page to help in the planning of lessons, tasks and activities to coincide with NHS 70 celebrations when they start in January 2018.

 Overview of NHS 70 plans